Terms & Conditions

 (c) the Customer shall reimburse the Provider on written demand for any costs or losses sustained or incurred by the Provider arising directly or indirectly from the Customer Default;

-(d) the Provider shall not be liable for any action taken by it’s employees, part time of full time collaborators:
+(d) the Provider shall not be liable for any action taken by its employees, part time or full-time collaborators:

 (d.2) the Provider shall provide to the Customer the driver’s details in order to claim any type of prejudice (loss of luggage, delay at the pick-up time, delay at the drop off that may result in loss of flight, etc).

-5.3 The Provider warrants to the Customer that the Services will be provided using reasonable care and skill and that it shall use its reasonable endeavours to meet any performance dates and times.
+5.3 The Provider warrants to the Customer that the Services will be provided using reasonable care and skill and that it shall use its reasonable endeavors to meet any performance dates and times.

 5.4 The Provider shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and the Provider shall notify the Customer in any such event.